 Well this was surely it!
 The maps just do not reflect the facts.

-It wasn’t long before Elvis took to the stage himself gyrations and all to ‘You ain’t nothin’ but a hound dog’.
+It wasn’t long before Elvis took to the stage himself, gyrations and all, to croon ‘You ain’t nothin’ but a hound dog’.

 The hip-grinding was a lot to take in on top of the amazing artery-hardening breakfast and the diverse crowd of yacht owners